karan1276/Plugin-list/README.md

 # Plugin-list
-This to have before i begin my TF projects.
+These things should be set before i begin mt TF projects.

 #workflow
 - Have src and dist folders.